Inspiring girls to pursue 21st-century science, math, engineering, and tech skills

 Meghen Tuttle came to Foxcroft from her home city of Los Angeles, CA. She received her bachelor’s degree in 2002 from the University of Southern California in classical voice with a minor in neuroscience.
 While continuing her professional work as a classical musician, Meghen pursued a Ph.D. in neuroscience (2014) under the direction of Drs.
 Antonio and Hanna Damasio.
 Her doctoral studies at USC's Brain and Creativity Institute focused on the broad field of music neuroscience, culminating with her dissertation, entitled “Majoring in Music: How Conservatory Training Changes the Brain.”

 Meghen joined the Foxcroft faculty in August 2014 and teaches Biology, AP Biology, and several electives in Neuroscience.
-In 2016, she added Wellness Education Coordinator to her portfolio and is now, in addition to the courses mentioned above, teaching the Freshman Wellness class; leading specialized Wellness seminars for New Girls, sophomores, juniors, and seniors; and identifying and bringing in Wellness speakers for the community, among other things.
-In 2018, Meghen organized the first Wellness Weekend (held in January) and spent the summer of planning new Wellness offerings to further the development of this vibrant program.
+In 2016, she added Wellness Education Coordinator to her portfolio and now also teaches the Freshman Wellness class; leads specialized Wellness seminars for New Girls, sophomores, juniors, and seniors; and identifies and brings in Wellness speakers for the community, among other things.
+Meghen organizes the annual Wellness Weekend and is constantly planning new Wellness offerings to further the development of this vibrant program.

 She lives in Stuart Dormitory, where she serves as a dorm parent, with her husband Jay Tuttle, son Jack, and dog, King Louis XIV.